Making a container public

 body.jsonwith the following request body:{ "accessBindings": [ { "roleId": "serverless-containers.containerInvoker", "subject": { "id": "allUsers", "type": "system" } } ] }Where:

 roleId: Role to assign.
-Theserverless-containers.containerInvokerrole allows you to invoke a container.id: Subject getting the role.allUsers: Any user.
-No authentication is required.type: Type of the subject getting the role.system: Public group.
+Theserverless-containers.containerInvokerrole allows you to invoke a container.id: Subject getting the role.allUsersstands for any user and requires no authentication.type: Type of the subject getting the role.systemstands for a public group.

 -

-Run the request stating the IAM token, path to the
+Run the request, specifying the IAM token, path to the

 body.jsonfile, and container ID:curl \ --request POST \ --header "Authorization: Bearer <IAM_token>" \ --data "@<body.json_file_path>" \ https://serverless-containers.api.cloud.yandex.net/containers/v1/containers/<container_ID>:setAccessBindingsResult: